 Between socket preservation, bone grafting and PRGF (protein rich growth factor) technologies, it is quite obvious that regenerative medicine is going to play an enormous role in the future of dentistry.
 Who knows what innovations may emerge from this exciting new discipline in the next few years?

-Regenerative Medicine and Shields Dental & Implant Clinic Limerick
+Regenerative Medicine and Shields Dental & Orthodontic Clinic Limerick